trothr/blog/Marilyn/2019/20191225-christmas-day.md

 ## Gifts

 All I had to give this year was some King Bee honey.
 (Thanks Chris and Laura!)
 Good stuff and I think it was a hit!
-Praise God.
+Praise God!

 Gifts not exchanged were what Chelle and Martin and I got from Marilyn.
 She ordered three BlanQuil brand weighted blankets.
 They arrived not too long before she went into the hospital.
 We've each already used them.
+Early Christmas gift ... and from Mom.

-Thoughtful gifts were shared.
+At the Bennetts', thoughtful gifts were shared.
 It was nice just to be with Diane and Scott and Billie.

 ## the Tozer book

-Back in my room, I picked up the Tozer book.
+Back in my room, I picked up the Tozer book that I got from Chelle yesterday.
+(Haven't personally read much Tozer, but am generally a fan.)
 At the end of chapter 9, on page 110 I saw this ...

 *Lord, make me childlike.